 Be it for print materials, in service screen graphics, or creative social media posts, you agree that this should be done and be done well.
 And most likely you fall into one of two categories (sorry in advance for “labeling” you), either you know how to do this the right way, or you don’t.
-As a youth pastor, I’ve had reoccurring conversations around the topic of wishing I could somehow add graphic design to my past formation.
+As a youth pastor I’ve had reoccurring conversations around the topic of wishing I could somehow add graphic design to my past formation.
 The truth is, however, software like Photoshop and Illustrator, while being industry standards, are both expensive and hard to learn (at least for the average ministry worker).
 You need apps for graphic design like wordswag or apps similar to wordswag.

-So I’ve compiled a list of 5 Apps that I personally use as workarounds when I need graphics made.
+So I’ve compiled a list of Apps that I personally use as workarounds when I need graphics made.
 I’ll say first off, I am happy to pay for custom work that I commission professionals to create, be it freelancers of even the occasional request on Fiverr.
 There are instances, however, when time and low priority needs simply don’t allow for me to outsource the work.
-It is in those times that I turn to these apps.
+It is in those times that I turn to Wordswag and apps similar to Wordswag.

 Finally, I must add that I am using the term “app” both in it’s fuller definition of “application” or “software” as well as its modern use as related to phone or tablet software.

 If you are just starting out, or looking for cheap, quick, easy yet stunning graphics, this app is the way to go.
 At $4.99 for download and a potential one time $1.99 in-app purchase for more styles, the possibilities are virtually endless.
 Word Swag specializes in adding text to photos and images, while keeping a very cool and artistic look.